Tyrone Mings: Personal life

 In 2013, Ipswich Town's Supporters' Club praised Mings for his charity work.
 He spent Christmas Day 2013 feeding homeless people and when he was given the number three shirt by Ipswich at the beginning of the 2014–15 season, he replaced the shirts of fans who had already bought ones with his old number on the back.
 In 2019, Mings started his own youth footballing academy called The Tyrone Mings Academy that is based in Bristol, England.
 It is aimed at children aged 6 to 16.

 Outside of football, Mings has a business interest in an interior design company in Bournemouth.

+He studied for a Diploma in Global Business Football Management at the Professional Footballers' Association business school.